 The next version of PrimeFaces is planned to be released on April 6, 2015.
 Continuing what already has become a tradition, BeyondJava.net gives you a round-up of what’s new and noteworthy in in PrimeFaces 5.2.

 The list isn’t complete, by the way.
-Among other things the PrimeFaces team have improved the screen reader support and closed more than 200 issues.
+Among other things, the PrimeFaces team has improved the screen reader support and closed more than 200 issues.

 Moving to GitHub